Ahmed Best: Early life

-1973-1993: Childhood and education

 Ahmed Best was born in New York City on August 19, 1973.
 Born in Roosevelt Hospital, he lived the majority of his formative years in the Soundview section of the Bronx.
-Best and his family moved to Maplewood, New Jersey in 1984.
+Best and his family moved to Maplewood, New Jersey, in 1984.
 He attended Columbia High School, graduating in 1991.
 He then studied percussion at the Manhattan School of Music.

-Best is the younger brother of Dunia Best Sinnreich, lead singer and co-founder of Brave New Girl, Dubistry and Agent 99 and formerly with The Slackers.

 Career

-1994-1995: Early work
+1994–1995: Early work

-In 1994, Best joined the acid jazz group the Jazzhole.
-He contributed to the success of the group for two years.
-He co-wrote and co-produced three albums for the group including The Jazzhole, And the Feeling Goes Around, and The Beat is the Bomb.
+In 1994, Best joined the acid jazz group the Jazzhole and was a member for two years.
+He co-wrote and co-produced three albums for the group, including The Jazzhole, And the Feeling Goes Around, and The Beat is the Bomb.
 In 1995, he co-wrote and co-produced Escape by Bill Evans.

-In 1995, he joined the Obie Award-winning cast of Stomp.
-He toured with the cast of Stomp throughout the US and Europe.
+In 1995, he joined Stomp.
+He toured with the cast throughout the US and Europe.

 Star Wars

-1997-2014: Star Wars prequel trilogy and The Clone Wars
+1997–2014: Star Wars prequel trilogy and The Clone Wars

 In 1997, after casting director Robin Gurland had observed his flexible, athletic movements in Stomp, Ahmed was cast as Jar Jar Binks in the Star Wars prequel trilogy (1999–2005).
 His first audition for George Lucas "was a motion-capture session."
 He wore a full body suit on set during principal photography and originally, it was planned to only animate his character's head.
+His choreographed body movements provided 'reference points for the digital artists at ILM.'
+Lucas asked him to voice Jar Jar.
 Best described his character as, "A loyal, honest, innocent character who really means well."
-His involvement on the production is featured in the 2001 documentary, The Beginning: Making Star Wars Episode I.
+His involvement on the production is featured in the 2001 documentary The Beginning: Making Star Wars Episode I.

-Best reprised the role in the Robot Chicken specials Robot Chicken: Star Wars and Robot Chicken: Star Wars Episode II, Star Wars: The Clone Wars, and an episode of Stephen Colbert's The Colbert Report.
+Best reprised the role in the Robot Chicken specials Robot Chicken: Star Wars and Robot Chicken: Star Wars Episode II, Star Wars: The Clone Wars, and an episode of The Colbert Report.
 Best also portrayed an Outlander Club patron, Achk Med-Beq in Star Wars Episode II: Attack of the Clones.
-C-3PO actor, Anthony Daniels (Note: Daniels also made a cameo as Lieutenant Dannl Faytonni (in the same scene Achk Med-Beq appeared in) in Attack of the Clones.
+C-3PO actor Anthony Daniels (Note: Daniels also made a cameo as Lieutenant Dannl Faytonni (in the same scene Achk Med-Beq appeared in) in Attack of the Clones.
 According to Daniels, both Med-Beq and Faytonni were a criminal partnership.
 Faytonni appeared in Revenge of the Sith but Med-Beq did not.) told Best "that they were going to let [him] reveal [his] face" in the film so Best decided to take part in the scene.
-His character can be seen in the Outlander Club on Coruscant when Anakin Skywalker and Obi-Wan Kenobi pursue the changeling assasin, Zam Wesell.
+His character can be seen in the Outlander Club on Coruscant when Anakin Skywalker and Obi-Wan Kenobi pursue the changeling assassin Zam Wesell.